sagemath/trac_to_gh/Issue 1089.md

 # Issue 1089: [with patch] graphs: update subgraph to handle a list of edges

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1089

 Original creator: jason